vpriya22/data-commons/README.md

 <http://localhost:8887/data-commons/dist>
 <http://localhost:8887/data-commons/docs>

-Turn on GitHub Pages for both repos so we can preview changes.
+Turn on GitHub Pages for any repos you fork so we can preview changes at [youraccount].github.io.

 For more, see <https://observablehq.com/framework/getting-started>.